Deleclipse/deleclipse.github.io/README.md

 https://deleclipse.github.io/ is a tool to edit your Satisfactory save files nodes and wells, type and purity.

-Important note: This tool does not work with maps that have "Default" Resource Node Randomization.
+Important note: This tool does not work with saves that have "Default" Resource Node Randomization.

 You must have - Game Modes > Resource Node Randomization > Random - for this tool to work on your save file.